dotnet/AspNetDocs/aspnet/web-forms/overview/ajax-control-toolkit/animation/executing-several-animations-at-the-same-time-cs.md

 [!code-aspx[Main](executing-several-animations-at-the-same-time-cs/samples/sample5.aspx)]

-And indeed: when you run this script, the panel is displayed, then resizes (more than tripling its width and halfing its height) and fades out at the same time.
+And indeed: when you run this script, the panel is displayed, then resizes (more than tripling its width and halving its height) and fades out at the same time.

 [![The panel is fading out and resizing (including its content, thanks to the browser's rendering engine)](executing-several-animations-at-the-same-time-cs/_static/image2.png)](executing-several-animations-at-the-same-time-cs/_static/image1.png)